 - Major depressive is characterized by depression and lethargy lasting over two weeks

 - Mixed combines traits of the other three

-If you or a loved one are suffering from addiction with possible symptoms of bipolar disorder, then a bipolar disorder treatment center Florida can help.
-Pearl of the Sea Retreat on Anastasia Island offers a luxury level of care for addiction and co-occurring disorders.
+If you or a loved one are suffering from addiction with possible symptoms of bipolar disorder, Pearl of the Sea Retreat in St. Augustine, FL., offers top level of care for addiction and co-occurring disorders.
 Some of what we offer includes:

-- Amazing setting with nature, dolphins, and beaches
+- Amazing setting with nature, marine life, and beaches

 - Gender-specific programming